The Role of School-Based Health Centers

 Video Workshops: Successful Students through Healthy Food and Fitness Policies

 California Project LEAN has put together a series of free, online videos that demonstrate how schools can have an even greater impact on the health, wellness, and success of all students.
 In addition to an introductory video, there are videos covering: 1) the implementation of moderate-to-vigorous physical activity in PE; 2) physical activity during the school day; 3) safe routes to school; 4) joint use of school facilities; and 5) increasing consumption of healthy beverages.

 The Dairy Council of California’s HealthyEating.org is an online resource center for teaching healthy lifestyle habits.
 HealthyEating.org features four 30-minute Parent Toolkit Presentations designed in partnership with the California PTA that provide all the tools that you need to conduct a parent workshop.
-Other features include: nutrition plan tool Healthy Eating My Way; free nutrition education booklets available in English and Spanish; online learning games for kids; a workplace wellness online toolkit; tip sheets for adults, parents, and children available in both English and Spanish; the latest nutrition information and trends, as well as white papers, newsletters and professional development opportunities.
+Other features include: the Healthy Eating Planner; free nutrition education booklets available in English and Spanish; online learning games for kids; a workplace wellness online toolkit; tip sheets for adults, parents, and children available in both English and Spanish; the latest nutrition information and trends, as well as white papers, newsletters and professional development opportunities.

 School Food and Beverage Marketing Assessment Tool